ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/README.md

 [Ctrl+D]
 ```

 Step 2:- Copy the chaincode to Azure File Share.
-This is a same azure file share which has been used to Upload Org MSP while creating the consortium.
+This is a same azure file share which is used to Upload Org MSP while creating the consortium.
 ```bash
 azcopy copy './mychaincode' $AZURE_FILE_CONNECTION_STRING --recursive
 ```